stephenlienharrell/S3-NEXRAD-Search/README.md

 # S3 NEXRAD Search
-A Python utility to search the NEXRAD Level II dataset hosted in Amazon's S3.

 This python library searches the NEXRAD dataset based on a lat/lon domain and time range.
 It returns relevant files within the dataset with the option to download them.

 Relevant function definitions and doc strings:

-    def findNEXRADKeysByTimeAndDomain(self, start_datetime, end_datetime, maxlat, maxlon, minlat, minlon):
+    def findNEXRADKeysByTimeAndDomain(self, start_datetime, end_datetime,
+            maxlat, maxlon, minlat, minlon):
         """Get list of keys to nexrad files on s3 from a time range and lat/lon domain.

         start_datetime: start of time range in a datetime.datetime object
         end_datetime: end of time range in a datetime.datetime object